Create a culture that means business™

 Here’s what that can look like in the flow of work:

-Innovation isn’t just about new tools — it’s about using them to build cultures where people feel seen, supported, and motivated.
+Innovation isn’t just about new tools — it’s about using them to build organizational cultures where people feel seen, supported, and motivated.
 Recognition plays a big role in that.
 When it’s embedded into the flow of work, the ripple effects reach every corner of the business.

 So how do you champion HR innovation?
 Where do you start?